-A good practice example - how Merseyside Sports Partnership have applied our Check and Challenge Tool.
+A good practice example - how Merseyside Sports Partnership has applied our Check and Challenge Tool.

-All partners who wish to deliver the Sportivate programme are required to submit a completed Check and Challenge Tool - with supporting evidence and documentation - as part of MSP's pre-commissioning process.
-The evidence submitted is jointly reviewed by MSP's Sportivate Lead and Child Protection Officer, and a Service Level Agreement (SLA) put in place commissioning the partner to undertake delivery.
+All partners who wish to deliver an MSP programme are required to submit a completed Check and Challenge Tool - with supporting evidence and documentation - as part of MSP's pre-commissioning process.
+The evidence submitted is jointly reviewed by MSP's programme lead and child protection officer, and a Service Level Agreement (SLA) put in place commissioning the partner to undertake delivery.

 Where MSP has specific concerns about any aspects of the evidence submitted, further clarification is sought from the partner.
 Only once MSP is satisfied that the partner's processes are robust is an SLA put in place.

 Once an SLA is in place and activity has commenced, MSP conduct 1-to-1 meetings with all programme partners.
 These meetings include reviewing the qualifications of coaches, ensuring that appropriate safeguarding checks have been completed and that the requirements of the SLA, as a whole, are understood and being adhered to.

 Where a lead partner has in turn commissioned third parties to deliver aspects of the programme, the review includes ensuring that the Check and Challenge Tool has been applied in order to ensure that the safeguarding chain is complete at all levels.

 In addition to the 1-to-1 review meetings, MSP also carry out random session visits to watch the coaches in action and to get a feel from the participants as to their level of enjoyment.

 These visits do not focus on the technical knowledge of the coaches but specifically the softer skills and qualities of the coach, such as the rapport and atmosphere created.
 Equally, the level of enjoyment is assessed by the smiles and laughter displayed by the participants.

 Andrew Wileman from MSP noted: